pursuit-curriculum/unit-dsa/control-flow/lesson-notes/README.md

 We only have to worry about integers, so the number we would need to check up to is 3

-To determine the square root of a number, we can use the `Math.sqrt` method
+To determine the square root of a number, we can use the `Math.sqrt` method.

 ```js
 const isPrime = (num) => {